This Week in Law.

 Brought to you by Consortium More Than Marketing – helping legal professionals stay informed and ahead.

-Check out this article from The Times here
+Check out this article from The Law Society Gazette here.

 See more on the story here.